Vibhav-Mishra/GITHUB_api_fetch/README.md

 # GITHUB_api_fetch

+SOLO PROJECT :

-This is like a clone of github where any github user can enter there github profile and see their repositories...
+This is like a clone of github where any github user can enter there github account profile and see their repositories...

-used api fetch

-&

-Made it alone , within 2 hours.
+Technologies used in this project are HTML CSS and JAVASCRIPT with the feature of "api fetch" to call the data.